 Sometimes the wattage is specified on a lighting legend.
 Wattage tells how much electricity the lamp will burn which doesn’t help because a 50 watt lamp can come in many different beamspreads and candlepowers.
 What happens is it is left to the electrician onsite to pick the lamp and he will grab one off the shelf with no thought of what is needed, it’s not his job.
 Wattage tells nothing about the amount of light a lamp can produce.
 Candlepower is a lamp measurement.
 It measures the focused quantity or intensity of directional lamps (recessed cans).
 A lighting designer measures the candlepower and formulates how much is needed at that area.

 Placement of the Fixture in the Room on the Ceiling

-Another important part to equation is where the lamp will be placed in the room.
-This will effect how the beamspread will hit the space.
-If you get an lighting plan with your set of architectural plans and there is no center line on any of the fixtures then nothing has been formulated to determine that and it is left up to the guy in the field to decide and you do not want that.
+Another important part of the equation is where the lamp will be placed in the room.
+This will affect how the beam spread will hit the space.
+If you get a lighting plan with your set of architectural plans and there is no center line on any of the fixtures then nothing has been formulated to determine that and it is left up to the guy in the field to decide and you do not want that.